-Table 9 summarizes the necessary inputs for using the energy models used in the PDE.
+Table 11 summarizes the necessary inputs to the energy models used in the PDE.

-Data NEWAVE / MDI Power Balance Solar Photovoltaic Monthly capacity factor (AEGE system) Breakdown into levels from hourly generation data (item 3.1) Hourly generation estimated with the methodology described in item 3.1.
-Onshore wind Monthly capacity factor (AEGE system) Breakdown into levels from hourly generation data (item 3.2) Hourly generation estimated with the methodology described in item 3.2 Offshore wind - Monthly capacity factor and breakdown into levels from ERA 5 data (item 3.3) Hourly generation estimated with the methodology described in item 3.3
+Data NEWAVE / MDI Power Balance Solar Photovoltaic Monthly capacity factor (AEGE system) Breakdown into load blocks from hourly generation data (section 3.1) Hourly estimated generation with the methodology described in section 3.1.
+Onshore wind Monthly capacity factor (AEGE system) Breakdown into load blocks from hourly generation data (section 3.2) Hourly estimated generation with the methodology described in section 3.2 Offshore wind - Monthly capacity factor and breakdown into levels from ERA 5 data (section 3.3) Hourly estimated generation with the methodology described in section 3.4

-Table 9 - PDE - Data input
+Table 11 - PDE - Data input

-Since in the previous chapters the issues related to the estimates of the hourly generation series have already been stated, in this item the procedures used to assess the monthly capacity factors based on data from the AEGE System will be detailed.
-It is important to highlight that, in the PDE studies there is a differentiation between the representation of existing plants and future plants.
+Since in the previous chapters the issues related to the estimatives of the hourly generation series have already been stated, in this item the procedures used to assess the monthly capacity factors based on data from the AEGE System will be detailed.
+It is important to highlight that, in the PDE studies there is a differentiation between the representation of existing and future plants.
 In this item, only issues related to future plants will be addressed.